 Human Development is about giving people more freedom to live lives they value.
 This means developing people's abilities and giving them a chance to use them. - United Nations Development Programme

 Theories in human development have driven our research at Roots of Action for more than a decade.
 The Compass Advantage framework is a simple and engaging lens to understand core abilities that contribute to human thriving.
-Through this lens, individuals and organizations can learn to strengthen abilities that have been shown to nurture human development from childhood through older age.
+Through this lens, individuals, parents, schools, and communities can learn to strengthen abilities that have been shown to nurture human development from childhood through older age.

 Our research began with a focus on adolescent development.
 We wanted to know how adults nurtured the development of young people in ways that fostered their engagement as responsible, participatory, and justice-oriented citizens.
 We soon learned the abilities that propelled youth to become purposeful citizens were the same ones that fostered human development at all ages.
 While Roots of Action shares articles and resources that bolster positive youth development (PYD) from kindergarten through high school, it is important to understand that the long-term goal of PYD is to promote healthy development throughout a lifetime.